Looking for Arawarra ...... an international research effort .... terminated

 1989

 * Michael Organ, A Documentary History of the Illawarra and South Coast Aborigines 1770-1850; including a Chronological Bibliography 1770-1990, Aboriginal Education Centre, University of Wollongong, 1989, 649p.
 Includes copies of 1830s reminiscences of Arawarra by Alexander Berry.
-These were later used by teacher and performer Jacob Morris in developing a performance piece on Arrawarra which was first presented to the public in March 2026.
+These were later used by researchers and community members.
+One example was Shoalhaven community teacher and performer Jacob Morris in developing a performance piece on Arawarra which was first presented to the public in March 2026.

 2019